A “little” bit of detective work caught my eye on the Bristol & Avon Family History Society’s Facebook page in mid-Jan:

 Joseph Charles NEWTON was the eighth of nine children born to Thomas NEWTON and Elizabeth POWELL on 30th Nov 1846 in Pill, Somerset and baptised on 25th Feb 1847 in Easton in Gordano, Somerset.

-Joseph’s father Thomas NEWTON was born 1805 in Moreton On Lugg, Herefordshire to parents John NEWTON and Mary ALLEN.
-Moreton On Lugg is about 70 miles away from Bristol, and seems that Thomas and his younger brother William both moved to the Bristol area to marry and settle down.
-Joseph’s mother Elizabeth POWELL was born 1809 in St George next to Easton in Gordano, Somerset to parents James POWELL and Martha (surname unknown).
+Joseph’s father Thomas NEWTON was born in 1805 in Moreton On Lugg, Herefordshire to parents John NEWTON and Mary ALLEN.
+Moreton On Lugg is about 70 miles away from Bristol and seems that Thomas and his younger brother William both moved to the Bristol area to marry and settle down.
+Joseph’s mother Elizabeth POWELL was born in 1809 in St George next to Easton in Gordano, Somerset to parents James POWELL and Martha (surname unknown).

 Thomas NEWTON married Elizabeth POWELL on 13th Nov 1826 in St James Church in Bristol before moving to St George next to Easton in Gordano and starting their family (Thomas was 21 and Elizabeth about 17 at this time).
 Thomas’s occupation on marrying and the baptism of their first child was “labourer”.
 They lived in Pill between 1829-1835 according to the baptism records of their next four children, with Thomas’s occupation alternating between Thatcher and Labourer.
 By 1839 the family were living back in St George, and the 1841 census recorded them living at “Vicarage House”.
 In 1847 the family were back in Pill, then had moved another short distance to Portbury by 1850, and back to St Geroge by 1861 where the census records them living at “Pill Fields, Cross Lanes”.
-Thomas was now 56 years old and Elizabeth 52.
+Thomas was now 56 years old and Elizabeth was 52.

-This map from 1884 shows how close by Portbury, Easton in Gordano and Pill were.
+This map from 1884 shows how close Portbury, Easton in Gordano and Pill were.
 St George was the name of the church in Easton in Gordano but am unsure exactly where the specific area would be on the map.